 Following more than a year of coordination with NREL and the U.S. Agency for International Development (USAID), Colombia will host its first renewable energy auction in 2019.
-The use of auctions to procure renewable energy has already been adopted by many of Colombia’s South American neighbors and approximately 50 countries worldwide.
-For Colombia, it is an opportunity to bring in low-cost, non-hydro renewable energy while promoting investment in the country’s energy sector.
+Approximately 50 countries worldwide, including many of Colombia's South American neighbors, have used auctions to procure renewable energy.
+For Colombia, the renewable energy auction represents an opportunity to bring low-cost, non-hydro renewable energy to the country while promoting investment in Colombia's energy sector.

-A hurdle for the NREL team—comprising Hurlbut, engineer Sherry Stout, and Grid Integration Manager Barbara O’Neill—was the lack of legislative guidance that would typically inform such an auction.
+A hurdle for the NREL team—comprising Hurlbut, Engineer Sherry Stout, and Senior Grid Integration Researcher Barbara O'Neill—was the lack of legislative guidance that would typically inform such an auction.

 "Colombia has a low carbon footprint due to the abundant hydro resources," said O'Neill.
 "For this reason, there is no grassroots or legislative push for something like a renewable portfolio standard.
 Instead, they needed an auction that was technology-neutral but that would provide a revenue stream sufficient to attract high initial capital cost/low variable-cost sources such as solar and wind."

-NREL participated in a series of working sessions with the Colombian Commission for the Regulation of Energy and Gas to discuss how to structure the auction.
+NREL participated in a series of working sessions with the Colombian Commission for the Regulation of Energy and Gas to discuss how to structure the auction in the Colombian context.
 The sessions were key to allaying regulatory fears about the auction.
-NREL also worked with XM, the system operator, to discuss the best ways to integrate the future variable renewable energy.
+NREL also worked with XM, the system operator, to discuss the best ways to integrate variable renewable energy in the future.

 "A big part of this auction design involves long-term contracts and how they might emerge from the auction process to provide the revenue necessary for renewable energy projects to take flight while reasonably and fairly allocating risks across generators and customers," said Hurlbut.

-The auction is an accomplishment outside of renewable generation—longer term contracts will attract international investment, reduced emissions will help Colombia achieve its Paris Agreement targets, and in a unique twist to the model, the cost savings from the auction will ultimately be transferred to Colombian energy customers through their energy bills.
+The auction provides many benefits—longer-term contracts will attract international investment, reduced emissions will help Colombia achieve its Paris Agreement targets, and the cost savings from the auction will ultimately be transferred to Colombian energy customers through their energy bills.